 If you bought any business assets when you were working as a sole trader, you’ll be able to transfer them to your limited company when you incorporate.
 However, there might be tax implications of doing this, therefore it is vital you speak with an accountant for bespoke advice.

 When you’re a limited company, though, the main rate of corporation tax (in the 2019/20 tax year) is 19%, meaning your tax bill could be much smaller.
-This rate is set to reduce to 17% on 1st April 2020.
 Don’t forget you’ll pay personal tax on any salary or dividends taken from your limited company via your Self Assessment.
 However, with careful planning, you can minimise the amount of tax you pay.
 Try our Take Home Pay Calculator or speak to one of our advisors.

 The reason this legislation exists is that HMRC is concerned that some businesses are using their limited companies solely to pay less tax.

 You’ll need to know whether any contract you take on as a limited company is subject to IR35 rules or not.
 HMRC are strict on this and can impose taxes and penalties if you get it wrong.